top of page

 Transcribed Podcast Episode

-Do you remember that episode of Friends when Rachel and Phoebe hastily organized a surprise bridal shower for Monica?
-In a last-minute scramble, they realized they needed to throw a party to celebrate Monica's upcoming wedding.
-In their rush, everything was pulled together in a hurry.
-Unfortunately, the end result was a disastrous surprise, as the guest list included an accountant Monica had fired three years prior and a few unfamiliar faces, individuals of little significance to Monica.
+Unfortunately, the end result was a disastrous surprise, as the guest list included an accountant Monica had fired three years prior and a few very unfamiliar faces, individuals of little significance to Monica.
 The situation reached its lowest point when Monica unknowingly criticized everyone present upon her arrival, not realizing they were hiding as part of the surprise.
 The entire event turned into an unmitigated disaster, leaving everybody with an unpleasant experience.
+So why am I talking about Friends when the episode is about podcasts?

-See, throwing together a podcast episode and loading it to the podcast listening apps without taking planned steps to find the right audience and drive more podcast clicks will get you, well, an unmitigated disaster, leaving an unpleasant experience for everybody, including yourself!
+This disastrous RSVP blender scenario in Friends can definitely relate to your podcast.
+Let me explain.
+See, throwing together a podcast episode and loading it to the podcast listening apps without taking planned steps to find the right audience and drive more podcast clicks will get you, well, an unmitigated disaster, leaving an unpleasant experience for everybody, including yourself.
+Without taking some necessary steps, you'll find your podcast being listened to by the wrong people who accidentally got invited or aka stumbled onto your podcast unknowingly and who don't love your podcast the way your target audience will.

-Now I don’t mean to scare you.
-In fact, I know exactly how to fix this and get the right people to Monica’s bridal shower - I mean, your podcast party.
+This could actually lead to lower retention rate, lower review scores.
+And this ultimately means you may experience the listening apps algorithm punishing you.
+No, I don't mean to scare you.
+In fact, I know exactly how you can fix this and get the right people to Monica's bridal shower.
+I mean, your podcast party.

 So what can you do?
-The answer to driving more podcast clicks is SEO - also known as Search Engine Optimization.
-Think of SEO as the best invitation in town, and if you do it right, everybody is going to want to RSVP because of it.
+The answer to driving more podcast clicks is SEO, also known as search engine optimization.
+Think of SEO as the best invitation in town.
+And if you do it right, everybody is going to want to RSVP because of it.
+When you improve your podcast SEO, you can significantly improve your podcast clicks, which leads to growth in listenership and subscribers.
+Checking off

+three of the key performance indicators you should be after when you have a podcast.
 So get ready to learn what SEO is and how you can use it for your podcast.
-And I swear, I’m going to make it so much easier to understand than most.
-So let’s get into it!
-But first…
+And I promise I am about to make it so much easier to understand than most.
+So let's get into it.
+But first,

 So what is SEO?